 9. Certificate for inspectors

-An inspector shall be issued with a certificate of authority in the form of the Third Schedule and shall produce the certificate whenever, during the course of his duties, he is requested by any person to do so.
+An inspector shall be issued with a certificate of authority in the form of the Third Schedule and shall produce the certificate whenever, during the course of his or her duties, he or she is requested by any person to do so.

+[Regulation 9 amended in Gazette 2 Mar 2010 p.
+830.]

 10. Powers of inspectors

-An inspector may with the consent of the grower or other person having the management or control of lands or premises used for or in connection with the growing of broiler chickens enter and inspect those lands or premises in order to obtain information required by the Committee in order to establish and maintain the records referred to in section 15(d) of the Act.
+An inspector may with the consent of the grower or other person having the management or control of lands or premises used for or in connection with the growing of broiler chickens enter and inspect those lands or premises in order to obtain information required by the Committee in order to establish and maintain the records referred to in section 15(1)(d) of the Act.

+[Regulation 10 amended in Gazette 2 Mar 2010 p.
+830.]

 11. Common seal

 (1) The form of the common seal of the Committee and all other matters relating to the seal shall, subject to this regulation, be from time to time determined by the Committee.